kannankvs/mddocs/Management VRF Design Document Namespace.md

     C13: Add a post routing SNAT rule to change Source IP address: ip netns exec management iptables -t nat -A POSTROUTING -o if1 -j SNAT --to-source 192.168.1.1:62000-65000

-This rule does source NAT for all packets that are routed through iif1 and changes the source IP to iip1.
-It also uses the port translation which is required to handle the usage of same source port number by two different external sources.
+This rule does source NAT for all packets that are routed through if1 and changes the source IP to iip1 and source port to a port number between 62000 and 65000.
+This source port translation is required to handle the usage of same source port number by two different external sources.
 Original source IP & port will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
-Once if the source IP  & source port are changed to iip2 and port number between 62000 and 65000, packets are sent out of iif1, which are received in iif2 by the default namespace.
-All those packets will be routed using the default routing instance.
+After changing the source IP  & source port, packets are sent out of iif1 and received in iif2 by the default namespace.
+All packets are then routed using the default routing instance.
 These packets with destination IP iip2 are self destined packets and hence they will be handed over to the appropriate application deamons running in the default namespace.

 ### OUTGOING PACKET ROUTING